alkohout/alkohout.github.io/_posts/2025-02-18-board_game_logger.md

           <h3>Advanced Search Functionality</h3>
 		<p>
 		With powerful search capabilities, users can find game data by title or other criteria.
-		Specialized routes cater to game-specific tracking, such as the "Sleeping Gods" and "Imperium" games.
+		Specialized routes cater to game-specific tracking, such as the Sleeping Gods and Imperium games.
 		</p>
           	<figure class="img-centre" >
 		      <p>